decentralized-identity/trustdidweb-v03/spec/specification.md

    scan the text of the 1st element of the method specific identifier (up to the first `:`) for the `.` character.
 If one or more `.` characters are found, the SCID must be embedded in the domain name/path.
-   Otherwise, the SCID is the first method specific identifier element (e.g., the form of the DID is `did:tdw:<SCID>:`).
+   Otherwise, the SCID is the first method-specific identifier element (e.g., the form of the DID is `did:tdw:<SCID>:`).
-   1. If the SCID is the first element of the method specific identifier, remove the SCID by removing the text up to and including the first colon (`<scid>:`) from the method specific identifier and continue processing.
+   1. If the SCID is the first element of the method-specific identifier, remove the SCID by removing the text up to and including the first colon (`<scid>:`) from the method-specific identifier and continue processing.
-3. Replace `:` with `/` in the method specific identifier to obtain the fully qualified domain name and optional path.
+3. Replace `:` with `/` in the method-specific identifier to obtain the fully qualified domain name and optional path.
 4. If there is no optional path, append `/.well-known` to the URL.
    1. When this algorithm is used for resolving a DID path (such as